DeveloperBacon/developerbacon-template/README.md

 ## Setting up components

 For info on setting up the components like the contact page and comments can be found in **README** files in the same directory/folder as the component.

+## Learning about gridsome

+To find out more about how gridsome works and everthing that you need to know about Gridsome, go to their [official website](https://gridsome.org)